influxdata/docs-v2/content/flux/v0.x/get-started/data-model.md

 _For an example of how group keys work, see the [Table grouping example](#table-grouping-example) below._

 {{% note %}}
-#### Data sources define the initial group key
+#### Data sources determine data structure
-The data source determines how data is initially structured. data source.
-InfluxDB returns data grouped by [series](/{{< latest "influxdb" >}}/reference/glossary/#series) Tables are provided to Flux from an underlying data.
-{{% /note %}}

-{{% note %}}
 The Flux data model is separate from the queried data source model.
 Queried sources return data structured into columnar tables.
 The table structure and columns included depends on the data source.

+For example, InfluxDB returns data grouped by [series](/{{< latest "influxdb" >}}/reference/glossary/#series), so each table in the returned stream of tables represents a unique series.
+However, [SQL data sources](/flux/v0.x/stdlib/sql/from/) return a stream of tables with a single table and an empty group key.
 {{% /note %}}

 ## Operate on tables